maximilianh/crisporWebsite/manual/manual.md

 If we were planning to knock out the kinesin gene KIF1A, we'd head to the Copy Number section on the canSAR website: https://cansarblack.icr.ac.uk/target/Q12756/copy-number.
 At the bottom of that page is a table with each cell line and its reported KIF1A copy number.
 If I'm working in 786-0 human kidney cells, I can see that there are 4 copies of KIF1A in that cell line.
 This may mean the gene ends up being more difficult to knock out than if the cell were diploid.
 Regardless, knowing there are 4 copies will help explain Sanger/TIDE results that show alleles accounting for just 25%, 50% or 75% of a selected monoclonal population.
 That may mean that only 1, 2 or 3 copies of KIF1A were edited, respectively.

+* Tool X found this off-target, why does CRISPOR not find it?

+Each time when I looked into these reports, they were due to one of three reasons:

+1. The off-target is an alternate PAM and has a high MIT score and as such it's not considered relevant by CRISPOR.
+2. The off-target has a PAM that is not the main PAM nor one of the alternate PAMs (NAG and NAG, for NGG).
+3. The off-target overlaps another off-target, Crispor considers these for all practical purposes as identical.

+You can see the raw alignments when running Crispor with the --debug options and can lower the alternate minimum score for the off-targets with the --minAltPamScore option.
+Changing the alternate PAMs requires changing the global variable "offtargetPams"

+* You use BWA as the search engine, but BWA is known not to find all off-targets

+This is an urban legend perpetuated in the literature.
+BWA finds all matches to a sequence in the genome (unless the match is too repetitive in which case it's not a good guide anyways).
+But the search must be conducted with the sequence without the PAM, as the PAM will push the mismatch count beyond the cutoff.